-The RC as at the date of this Report comprised of three members, all of them are Non-Executive Directors, the majority of who, including the RC Chairman, are independent.
+The RC as at the date of this Report comprised of two members, all of them are Non-Executive Directors, including the RC Chairman, are independent.
+The Company is not in compliance with provision 6.2 of the Singapore Code of Corporate Governance 2018 with regards to the compositions of the Remuneration Committee.